Saurophaganax: Discovery and naming

 In 1931 and 1932, John Willis Stovall uncovered remains of a large theropod near Kenton in Cimarron County, Oklahoma in layers of the late Kimmeridgian.
 In 1941, these were named Saurophagus maximus by Stovall in an article by journalist Grace Ernestine Ray.
 The generic name is derived from Greek σαυρος, sauros, "lizard", φάγειν, phagein, "to eat", with the compound meaning of "lizard eater".
 The specific epithet maximus means "the largest" in Latin.
 Because the naming article did not contain a description, the name remained a nomen nudum.
 In 1987, Spencer George Lucas erroneously made OMNH 4666, a tibia, the lectotype, unaware that Saurophagus was a nomen nudum.

 Later, it was discovered that the name Saurophagus was preoccupied: in 1831, it had already been given by William Swainson to a tyrant-flycatcher, an extant eater of taxonomically true lizards.
 In 1995, Daniel Chure named a new genus Saurophaganax, adding Greek suffix -άναξ, anax which means "ruler", replacing the earlier informal name "Saurophagus"; he also found OMNH 4666 undiagnostic in relation to Allosaurus, so he chose OMNH 1123, a neural arch, as the holotype for Saurophaganax.
 Much of the material informally named "Saurophagus maximus", namely those diagnostic elements that could be distinguished from Allosaurus, were referred to Saurophaganax maximus by Chure; they contain disarticulated bones of at least four individuals.

 In 2024, Danison and colleagues revised the referral of various specimens assigned to Saurophaganax maximus including the fragmentary holotype neural arch (OMNH 1123) based on their comparative analysis.
 They suggested that the holotype could not confidently be regarded as a theropod or sauropod, although the complex accessory laminae are more comparable to those of sauropods, especially some juvenile specimens of Apatosaurus.
-Some referred specimens more likely belong to diplodocids than the large Kenton 1 Quarry allosaurid.
+Some referred specimens, including the holotype, are more likely belong to diplodocids than the large Kenton 1 Quarry allosaurid, i.e., the specimens are chimeric.
 Since the holotype neural arch is so fragmentary, the researchers could not confidently refer it to a theropod or sauropod, so they considered Saurophaganax maximus to be a nomen dubium.